RAG Debugging

 • Precision - The % of retrieved documents relevant to the user input.
 Helpful in measuring signal/noise ratio.

 • Recall - The % of statements from the golden output for a given input that are contained in the contexts.
 If recall is low, no prompt tweaking will improve the answer; the key is to improve the retrieval pipeline through better chunking and search parameters.
+This is the #1 trap we see.

 • Hallucination - Similar to recall.
 The % of statements from the AI output attributable to the retrieved contexts.